mmarchetti/DirectIO/README.md

 ### Why use DirectIO?
 Two reasons:
-* Speed: writes are 40x to 60x faster than the Arduino libraries.
-Maximum output frequency on AVR-based boards is 2.66 MHz, vs 64 KHz for the Arduino libraries.
-When reading or writing multiple I/O together, even greater performance gains are possible.
+* Speed: on AVR boards, writes are 20x to 60x faster than the Arduino libraries.
+Maximum output frequency is 2.66 MHz, vs 64 KHz for the Arduino libraries.
+When reading or writing multiple I/O together, even greater performance gains are possible - over 200x for an 8-bit I/O port.
+On SAM-based systems (Due), writes are 17-40x faster than the Arduino libraries.
+Maximum frequency is 10.5 MHz vs. 237 KHz for the Arduino libraries.
 * Simple API: just create pin objects.
 Assigning to a pin performs a write, using its value performs a read.

 ### Comparison